 function:

-Now, in the images above, we can see that there are 5 variables and 7 observations.
-That is, there are 5 columns and 7 rows, in the tibble.
+Now, in the images above, we can see that there are five variables and seven observations.
+That is, there are five columns and seven rows in the tibble.
 Moreover, we can see the types of variables, and we can, of course, also use the column names.
-In the next section, we are going to start by concatenating the month and year columns using the paste() function.
+In the next section, we will start by concatenating the month and year columns using the paste() function.

 - R Count the Number of Occurrences in a Column using dplyr